About Greenbrae

 Economy & Demographics

 Greenbrae's economy is largely driven by its proximity to the San Francisco Bay Area, with many residents commuting to the city for employment.
 Major employers in the local area include the Marin General Hospital, the Kentfield School District, and various professional services firms.
-The community also benefits from a thriving small business sector, with local shops, restaurants, and professional services catering to the needs of People.
+The community also benefits from a thriving small business sector, with local shops, restaurants, and professional services catering to the needs of residents.

 Elections & Voter Records